thingnario/redis-log-handler/README.md

 # redis_log_handler
 Handler for the standard `logging` module which puts logs through to Redis.

+## Install
+This was developed against Python 3.6.7 specifically, but I don't believe it's version breaking.

+#### Development
+Set the local environment variable `REDIS_HOST` to point to the host where your Redis runs.

+        $ export REDIS_HOST=localhost

+Install the dev requirements

+        $ pip install -r requirements-dev.txt

 ## How to use
-You can either publish your logs to a channel, `rpush` them onto a key with an optional `ttl`
-or implement the desired behaviour by deriving from the base class.
+You can either publish your logs to a channel, `rpush` them onto a key with an optional `ttl` or implement the desired behaviour by deriving from the base class.

 To add a handler to the python logger is very simple: